-Although most books/sites say the meeting never took place, or is at least unknown, Clinton Heylin in Revolution in the Air claims that it did.
-The only source he cites though is an interview with a New Morning session guitarist, Ron Cornelius, who said “I asked him about ‘Went to See the Gypsy’ and he told me it was about going to see Elvis in Las Vegas (interview in Melody Maker 1971), and it’s not clear if his source is this article or something else.
+Although most books/sites say the meeting never took place, Clinton Heylin in Revolution in the Air claims that it did.
+The only source he cites though is an interview with a New Morning session guitarist, Ron Cornelius, who said “I asked him about ‘Went to See the Gypsy’ and he told me it was about going to see Elvis in Las Vegas (interview in Melody Maker 1971).
+It’s not clear if Heylin’s is the Melody Maker article or something else.

 For what it’s worth, Dylan told Rolling Stone that he never met Elvis.

-Michaeal Gray, in his Song and Dance Man, points out the illusion to Alice in Wonderland – “bring you through the mirror.”
+Michael Gray, in his Song and Dance Man, notes the illusion to Alice in Wonderland – “bring you through the mirror.”